 The growth of databases is a cause for concern because it can quickly get out of hand.
 Over time, increasing data volumes can be harder to organize.
 It might become more difficult to find the information you need.
 With physical storage and hard drives, there is only a limited number of files that are able to fit.
 However, with cloud-based eDiscovery, there is no limit to the amount of information you can retain.

 eDiscovery Guidelines You Need to Know

-There are several guidelines in regards to eDiscovery that you should be aware of for the long term.
+There are several guidelines in regard to eDiscovery that you should be aware of for the long term.
 The first one that you should know about is that there are actually multiple ways to perform eDiscovery.
-The ERDM (Electronic Discovery Reference Model) discovery method provides a framework outlining the standards for discovery and recovery of digital data.
+The ERDM (Electronic Discovery Reference Model) discovery method provides a framework outlining the standards for the discovery and recovery of digital data.
 However, you can tailor the review process.

 Before any discovery takes place there are rules that must be followed.
 The first one is the eDiscovery conferences that must take place between the parties.
 Another rule worth mentioning is that even though it is a possibility that the claim might get dismissed, the parties are required to initiate discovery as soon as the case is filed.
 There is also a rule in place that allows you to get your data in the manner that best suits your case.
 How certain information is presented is paramount for giving you the strongest case.